Revision 22-3; Effective July 1, 2022

 - determines when the person meets spend down; and

-- notifies TIERS via an interface.
+- notifies Texas Integrated Eligibility Redesign System (TIERS) via an interface.
 TIERS sets the MED for the certified members.

 Note: The Clearinghouse may discover a discrepancy while processing a spend down EDG.
 Processing is put on hold and the EDG is referred to State Office Data Integrity (SODI) to research.
 SODI sends a memo to field staff asking for information to clear the discrepancy.
 Respond quickly to these requests so that the Clearinghouse can complete the spend down process.